 Frankie Trumbauer played the C melody, which sounds higher than the tenor but lower than the alto, on a number of classic ’20s recordings with Bix Beiderbecke.

-Thanks for reading and hope you’ve found some useful ideas in here!
+Thanks for reading this guide to the main types of saxophones; we hope you’ve found some useful ideas in here!

 The alto is by far the best choice for younger students (on account of its smaller size) but, for adults, the tenor can be an equally good option based mainly on personal preference.